 In the case of Lansing, in particular, officials are pointing fingers at poorly crafted policy, poverty, and stigma surrounding mental illness as being barriers to mental health care.
 The rate of individuals who lack any form of health insurance in Lansing is significantly higher than the national average, coming in at almost 12%, as per the U.S. Census Bureau.
 A good chunk of the people who lack health insurance is also low-income earners.
 This means that for many, the out-of-pocket expense of counseling simply is not an option.

 Mental Health Resources in Lansing, Michigan

-Fortunately, state and federal entities are starting to pay attention to the mental health crisis and are directing more funds geared towards tackling it.
-More organizations who focus on offering mental health care are opening frequently.
+Fortunately, state and federal entities are starting to pay attention to the mental health crisis and are directing more funds geared toward tackling it.
+More organizations that focus on offering mental health care are opening frequently.
 Lansing residents have quite a few options available to them, including Lansing Psychological Associates who provide a bevy of services to those in need.
-A New Hope Mental Health Center does many of the same things and service both youths and adults in the community.
+A New Hope Mental Health Center does many of the same things and services both youths and adults in the community.